Updated July 4, 2023

 Apple first released a graphical web browser named Safari on desktop with Mac OS X Panther in 2003.
 It was based on the Webkit engine.
-Safari’s mobile version has been attached to the iOS devices of Apple since the introduction of the first iPhone in 2007.
+Safari’s mobile version has been attached to Apple’s iOS devices since the introduction of the first iPhone in 2007.
 Since its inception, Safari has been the default web browser for all Apple devices.
-For windows, there was a Safari available from 2007 to 2012.
-On the other hand, Chrome is a cross-platform web browser built by Google.
+For Windows, there was a Safari available from 2007 to 2012.
+Google has built Chrome as a cross-platform web browser.
 Google Chrome was first launched in 2008 with Microsoft Windows and was built with free software components from Mozilla Firefox and Apple.
-Google Chrome was then ported to Android, macOS, Linux, and iOS.
+Google Chrome was subsequently adapted for various platforms, including Android, macOS, Linux, and iOS.
 In Android, it is the default web browser.
-Chrome Operating System has Chrome web browser as its main component where is used for web applications.
+The main component of the Chrome Operating System is the Chrome web browser, which is utilized for web applications.

 Below are the top 7 differences between Safari vs Chrome:

 Comparison Table of Safari vs Chrome

 Given below is the comparison table of Safari vs Chrome:

 |Safari has a distinctive user experience with no integrations on platforms like Youtube and Google News.||While using Chrome, we can integrate Google Calendar, Youtube, G-Suite, Google News, Google Photos, and many more.
 This makes it easier to complete the tasks quickly.|

 |Regarding security, Safari can be considered safer than Chrome, as Safari provides better data protection and can block different data trackers.||Regarding security, Chrome provides incognito mode, which is a way to browse privately without sharing personal information, even though there are some cases where the data can be collected.|

 |Many extensions are available in Safari, but they can cause privacy concerns.||Chrome has several extension options, but it has the adverse effect of draining the battery and using a large amount of the central processing unit.|